hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 1. https://zmap.io/ - ZMap & ZGrab
 1. https://github.com/fullhunt/ - log4j and spring4shell scanner

+Phishing
+1. https://github.com/htr-tech/zphisher - We don't hack like this but this is what we would use.

 Tools
 1. https://github.com/guitmz/ezuri - Obfuscate Linux binaries
 1. https://tmate.io/ - Share A screen with others